MicrosoftDocs/sql-docs/docs/reporting-services/install-windows/configure-the-unattended-execution-account-ssrs-configuration-manager.md

 ---
-title: "Configure the unattended execution account (Configuration Manager)"
+title: "Configure the unattended execution account (Report Server Configuration Manager)"
 description: "Reporting Services provides a special account that is used for unattended report processing and for sending connection requests across the network."
 author: maggiesMSFT
 ms.author: maggies